CrusaderSVK287/CCLog/README.md

 # CCLog
 ### Introduction
 CCLog ,Customizable C Logger, is a logging library written in C for Linux based operating systems.\
 It is simple to use and provides customizability features.
+Now also includes a C++ wrapper (Read bottom of readme)
 ***
 ## Main Features
 CCLog allows you to: